-Imagine you are on a first date with someone you are quite interested in.
+Imagine you're on a first date with someone you are quite interested in.

 Someone you could even see yourself marrying and having children with.

-Things are going well and you are enjoying pleasant conversation.
+Things are going well as you're enjoying pleasant conversation.

 The dinner is good and so is the atmosphere.